Aaditya-T/microProject-Sem1/README.md

-# microProject-Sem1
+# String Expression Calculator
-This is a micro project made by me for first semester of Computer Engineering, Diploma at BBIT!
+This is a micro project made by Aaditya Thakkar.